History of the Jews in Turkey: Ottoman era

 Friction between Jews and Turks was less common than in the Arab territories.
 Some examples: During the reign of Murad IV (1623–1640), the Jews of Jerusalem were persecuted by an Arab who had purchased the governorship of that city from the governor of the province.
 Under Mehmed IV (1649–1687), the 1660 destruction of Safed occurred.

 An additional problem was Jewish ethnic divisions.
 They had come to the Ottoman Empire from many lands, bringing with them their own customs and opinions, to which they clung tenaciously, and had founded separate congregations.
 Another tremendous upheaval was caused when Sabbatai Zevi claimed to be the Messiah.
-He was eventually caught by the Ottoman authorities and when given the choice between death and conversion, he opted for the latter.
-His remaining disciples converted to Islam too.
+He was eventually caught by the Ottoman authorities and when given the choice between death and conversion, he opted for the latter; his remaining disciples also converted.
 Their descendants are today known as Dönmeh.

 The history of the Jews in Turkey in the 18th and 19th century is principally a chronicle of decline in influence and power; they lost their influential positions in trade mainly to the Greeks, who were able to "capitalize on their religio-cultural ties with the West and their trading diaspora".
 An exception to this is Daniel de Fonseca, who was chief court physician and played a certain political role.
 He is mentioned by Voltaire, who speaks of him as an acquaintance whom he esteemed highly.
 Fonseca was involved in negotiations with Charles XII of Sweden.

 Ottoman Jews held a variety of views on the role of Jews in the Ottoman Empire, from loyal Ottomanism to Zionism.
 Emmanuel Carasso, for example, was a founding member of the Young Turks, and believed that the Jews of the Empire should be Turks first, and Jews second.

 As mentioned before, the overwhelming majority of the Ottoman Jews lived in Rumelia.
 As the Empire declined however, the Jews of these region found themselves under Christian rule.
 The Bosnian Jews for example came under Austro-Hungarian rule after the occupation of the region in 1878, the independence of Greece, Bulgaria and Serbia further lowered the number of Jews within the borders of the Ottoman Empire.